-The scores indicate there is room for improvement in achieving all learning outcomes.
-Scores could be improved by more practice on problems that emphasize utility and conceptual understanding.
-However, the HCC students did score higher than the GRE examinees on question 3 and 4, which also relate to all learning outcomes.
-This is significant since the GRE examinees in general would have considerable more mathematical knowledge since for the most part they possess four year degrees, presumably in mathematics or in a mathematics related field.
+The scores by the HCC students are truly exceptional.
+This is remarkable since the GRE examinees in general would have considerable more mathematical knowledge.
+For the most part they possess four year degrees, presumably in mathematics or in a mathematics related field.
 For this reason the GRE scores represent a target toward which instruction aspires.
+This was a very gifted class of students!
 It is difficult to find sources so that data for calculus III can be validated.
 GRE exams seemed the best choice.